tari/83pa28d/content/lesson/week1/day02.md

 #include "filename"
 ```

 Inserts the contents of `filename` into the source code.
+As discussed
+[yesterday]({{% ref "day01/index.md" %}}), the include file `ti83plus.inc`
+contains a very large number of definitions for things about the
+calculator that are much easier to write as names rather than numbers.
+We could write the program without it, but it would be harder to read
+(and write) because we would need to know the addresses of `bcall`s and
+similar items that we use by name.

 ```z80
 text .equ number